k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Docker/Fabric/Fabric_Full_Docker_Install_V7.0.0.md

 ### Prerequisites

 These prerequisites are for the purpose of development, training, a demo or a small Proof-of-Concept installation.
-You can use one of the following environments:
+You can use 1 of the following 2 environments:

 - **Docker CE/EE** over **CentOs/RedHat 7.9, Ubuntu 18.04** (or higher) for a Linux environment
-  or

 - **Docker Desktop** for Windows/Mac environments

 More detailed requirements for each are described below: